ricohapi/theta-plugin-camera-api-sample/README.md

 1. Initial setting for debugging

     At the first time to use this app, app need to be taken permissions to use camera and storage.
-    Settings → Apps → PluginSample → Permissions →
+    Settings → Apps → "CameraAPI Capture Plugin" → Permissions →
-      “Camera” and “Storage” to be checked (turn ON).
+      “Camera”, "Microphone" and “Storage” to be checked (turn ON).

-2. Boot PluginSample app
+2. Launch "CameraAPI Capture Plugin" app
     (Ignore button on GUI)
 3. Press shutter button to take a photo/video
-4. Get and check JPEG by adb
+4. Pull JPEG/MP4/WAV by adb
-    "adb pull /sdcard/DCIM/plugin.jpg"
+    "adb pull /sdcard/DCIM/yyyyMMddHHmmss.jpg" ("yyyyMMddHHmmss" is 20180123123456 when it is 12:34:56 Jan 23, 2018.)

 <a name="trademark"></a>
 ## Trademark Information